unified-doc/unified-doc/spec.md

 }
 ```

 A `searchAlgorithm` implementation simply needs to return `SearchResults` containing text offsets relative to the `textContent` of a `doc` when a `query` string is provided.
+The flexibility to attach a custom `searchAlgorithm` to a `doc` allows implementors to pick algorithms that best fit their needs.

 > **Note**: All search algorithms in `unified-doc` should use the `unified-doc-search-*` naming convention.